TickCheck Frequently Asked Questions

 Scientific studies have shown that Borrelia burgdorferi (Lyme disease) usually requires 18-24 hours to be transmitted from tick to host and that Rickettsia rickettsii (Rocky Mountain spotted fever) usually requires at least six.
 Transmission periods to humans are not definitive.

 No. Real-time PCR testing tests the DNA of the tick, and can be done successfully days or even weeks after the tick has bitten you.
-The tick does not have to be alive or even intact, but the integrity of the tick's DNA could be compromised if it was burned or covered in a solution like soap.
+The tick does not have to be alive or even intact, but the integrity of the tick's DNA could be compromised if it was burned.

 While we can test ticks at any time after they were removed from the host, the sooner you can send us the tick the better.
 The symptoms of many tick-borne diseases take several weeks to develop, and a prompt tick test can provide the information you and your doctor need to decide on pre-emptive treatment options even before symptoms occur.